 If you want to experience the famous Greek island nightlife while also having your eyes feast upon the trademark whitewashed houses with deep blue elements you’ve seen on postcards around the world, then the island complex of the Cyclades is for you!
 Here is our Cyclades travel guide to get familiar with the striking islands!

-Of course, one cannot talk about the Cyclades and leave out the one and only Santorini.
-The most luxurious destination in Greece along with Mykonos, Santorini stands out due to its unique geography and the active volcano that attracts curious crowds worldwide.
+Of course, one cannot talk about the Cyclades islands and leave out the one and only spectacular volcanic island of Santorini.
+The most luxurious destination in Greece, along with Mykonos, Santorini stands out due to its unique geography and the active volcano that attracts curious crowds worldwide.

 Here is a breakdown of all the islands of the Cyclades: